maxzheng/great-life-guide/README.md

    just that, life becomes simple, and you get things done faster with higher quality.

 2. **Be mindful with acceptance.** This lets you fully take in, understand, and enjoy what's currently happening (i.e. moments of life) without judgement or expectations.
-You are completely relaxed, focused, happy, and nothing from the outside can disturb you -- no matter what others say or do to you.
+Meditate by focusing on your breath or positive thoughts and emotions, and let go of negative ones and everything else.
+Now you are completely relaxed, focused, happy, and nothing from the outside can disturb you -- no matter what others say or do to you.
 Your life is perfect at this moment.

 3. **Energize your body, passion, and mind.** This is the raw energy that enables you to do everything at peak performance consistently.
-Exercise regularly to build up energy in your body, focus on positive emotions and be your true self to let your passion flow freely and wildly, always keep learning and thinking to push the boundary of your mind, and finally don't forget to rest well to rejuvenate.
-Keep that heart pumping fast and be passionate!
+Exercise regularly to build up energy in your body, do what you love and be your true self to let your passion flow freely and wildly, always keep learning and thinking to push the boundary of your mind, and finally don't forget to rest well to rejuvenate.
+Keep your heart pumping fast and live passionately!
    :heart:

 4. **Aim at your goal.** This provides the direction for what you want to do so you don't wander around aimlessly going